DEAKSoftware/Synergy-Binaries/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-about: Create a bug report if something is broken in the build system
+about: Create a bug report if something is broken in the build system.
 title: ''
 labels: Bug
 assignees: ''